neurostuff/compose-docs/docs/tutorial/manual.md

 For this replication, we are interested in the effects of nAChR agonists on the brain, which can either be excitatory or inhibitory, so we add both an “activation” and “deactivation” column.

 First create an Annotation.
-From the main Extraction page, click "View Annoations" on the top right.
+From the main Extraction page, click "View Annotations" on the top right.
 Here you can view all annotations and the value for each Analyses, as well as create new Annotations.
 You can choose the data type of each column as either a Number, String, or Boolean.
 Selected a Boolean data type for the “activation” and “deactivation” columns, which will allow you to filter the analyses by whether they are excitatory or inhibitory.
 By default you will have an “include” column to help get you started.

 Below, I am creating a new Annotation for "deactivations"